Spring 2021 will be an on-campus semester with as much in-person instruction as restrictions of space, health and safety allow.

 With social distancing requirements limiting maximum section sizes, how will you offer enough course options for everyone?

 Classes that meet in-person will be in spaces that allow adequate social distancing between students and faculty.
 As an added precaution, for the health and safety of all, face coverings will be required in all campus spaces, including classrooms.
 Scheduling classes during traditionally under-utilized days and times will also offer more in-person capacity.
-We will be in touch with more information about course scheduling.

 - Academics Guide